pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - A service account that can push an OCI artifact to the results repository.
 - Credentials for any registry the scanner must pull images from to scan.

-Recurring scanning uses the SCST - Scan 2.0 component, which is included in the `Full` and `Build Profiles`.
+Recurring scanning uses the SCST - Scan 2.0 component, which is in the `Full` and `Build Profiles`.

-> **Note** Special attention should be paid to the service accounts and credentials that are needed.
+> **Note** Pay special attention to the service accounts and credentials that are needed.
 If you only use recurring scanning for images built in your supply chain, VMware recommends you use Namespace Provisioner to create a namespace, which automatically creates the service accounts and secrets needed.
 The examples in this topic use a namespace created by Namespace Provisioner.
 For more